1922 in Greece

 The year 1922 was a very important year in the history of modern Greece.
 It witnessed the fall of ideas birthed by Hellenism ever since the first days of its struggle for independence.
 The centenary of which had just been celebrated; more particularly of the idea of a greater Greece, which the name of Eleftherios Venizelos has been so closely associated ever since his first call to power in 1910.
-From a Balkan power of dominant magnitude, Greece was thrown back into the unenviable position, she occupied after the disastrous Greco-Turkish War of 1897.
+From a Balkan power of dominant magnitude, Greece was thrown back into the unenviable position it occupied after the Greco-Turkish War of 1897.